xuganchen/backtest/README.md

 * _Backtest_: the code of this backtesting system
 * xxxxStrategy.py: the specific strategy, you can run them directly
-* xxxxStrategy_test.py: parameter adjusted file corresponding to "xxxxStrategy.py"
+* xxxxStrategy_BO.py: parameter adjusted file corresponding to "xxxxStrategy.py" using _Bayesian Optimization_
 * _result_: results of some strategies
+* _BayesianOptimization_: the method of Bayesian Optimization, uesd to adjust parameters
 * _Binance_: data that have been processed into "OHLC" format. (using Backtest.open_json_gz_files and Backtest.generate bars)
+* _archive_: the code for parameter adjustment using grid search

 * Data format: